bodyweight hamstring exercise

 Swiss Ball Leg Curl Alternatives

 Don't worry if you don't have a Swiss ball or if you do but don't want to include this exercise in your workout regimen.
-The following alternatives could offer similar benefits.
+The following alternatives can offer similar benefits for the hamstrings and posterior chain.

 A well-known kettlebell exercise that works the hamstrings and glutes is the snatch.
 The kettlebell is swung up until it is straight overhead, then it is swung back down.
 Since it is a great blend of weightlifting and cardio, it is preferred by people with different fitness goals.